uk3k/VDRaspberry/configs/oscam/Readme.txt

-How to extend or activate card: simply replace oscam.conf & oscam.user with the "newcamd" ones, restart oscam and wait for emms ;-)
+How to extend or activate card:
+1. replace oscam.conf & oscam.user in "/usr/local/etc/" with the "newcamd" ones
+2. modify vdr to start with sc (softcam-plugin) instead of dvbpapi 3.